-The Mayo Medical Plan bases pharmacy benefits on prescription drugs listed in the Alluma Care Formulary.
-This formulary is an approved list of drugs recommended for use throughout Mayo Clinic.
-The amount you pay will depend on the formulary tier status of the drug and the pharmacy you use to fill your prescription.
+The Mayo Medical Plan bases pharmacy benefits on prescription medications listed in the Alluma Care Formulary.
+This formulary is an approved list of medications recommended for use throughout Mayo Clinic.
+The amount you pay will depend on the formulary tier status of the medication and the pharmacy you use to fill your prescription.

-You may need to file a claim for reimbursement after filing a prescription without your identification card.
-After filling a prescription in an emergency situation, submit a Prescription Reimbursement Request Form, which is available online at www.allumaco.com under the Member tab/Member Links.
-Complete the form, attach copies of the prescription receipt(s) and mail the claim form to the address listed on the form.
+You may need to file a claim for reimbursement after filing a prescription without your member identification card.
+After filling a prescription in an emergency situation, submit a Prescription Reimbursement Request Form, which is available online at Allumaco.com/members under the Member Links.
+Complete the form, attach copies of the prescription receipt(s) and submit the claim form to the address or fax number listed on the form.
+You may also submit your claim electronically by logging in to the Medica member site and selecting "Medications/Medications + pharmacies".